izakpavel/izakpavel.github.io/_posts/2020-05-06-morphing-shapes-in-swiftui.markdown

 ## Notes

 * Described algorithm works well for one-component / compact shapes.
 It works also for multi-component shapes, but the resulting animation may not be eye-pleasant.
-* For large curved and complex shapes, the number of control points needs to be quite high (hundreds at least) to have smooth result.
+* For large curved and complex shapes, the number of control points needs to be quite high (hundreds at least) to have a smooth result.
 * The only tricky thing with this approach is that the shapes may differ in the origin and direction of how they are being constructed.
 If these parameters are different, the morphing animation would not work as expected.